blacktaxi/bcdl/README.md

 Why?
 ----

-This script is intended for improving my personal convenience, as there is a lot of great music but sometimes artists do not allow neither buying or free downloads.
+This script is intended for improving my personal convenience, as there is a lot of great music but sometimes artists do not allow neither buying nor free downloads.
 Please do not abuse this, as it might be illegal.
 If you can -- please buy the music, it is totally worth it.

 Legal